Journal

 What is cosmetic and aesthetic acupuncture?

-It draws on advanced, results-driven techniques, focusing on visible yet natural improvements — softening fine lines, refining facial contours, and restoring a sense of balance and symmetry to the features.
-At Kallos, this approach is complemented by cosmeceutical support to enhance the skin’s texture and resilience, creating a refined, harmonious appearance.
+It draws on advanced, results-driven techniques — softening fine lines, refining facial contours, and restoring a natural sense of balance and symmetry.
+Often likened to a workout for the face, it stimulates circulation, activates muscles, and strengthens the skin’s repair systems.
+At Kallos, this is balanced with moments of stillness and restoration, complemented by cosmeceutical support to enhance the skin’s texture and resilience, creating a refined, harmonious appearance.

 Where auricular acupuncture fits

 To complement the facial and cosmetic work, auricular acupuncture is integrated into treatments.
-This is a microsystem — the entire body reflected in the ear — allowing for targeted support with stress relief, hormonal balance, sleep, digestion, and energy.
+This is a microsystem — the entire body reflected in the ear — offering gentle, targeted support for stress relief, hormonal balance, sleep, digestion, and energy.

 By treating the whole system, the results extend beyond the mirror, leaving clients feeling lighter, calmer, and more aligned.